 Currently, there is no cure for tinnitus.
 However, you no longer need to suffer silently.
 There are a number of things that you can do to reduce your perception of tinnitus and the associated discomfort.

 - Maintain general wellness and good health.

-Evidence clearly suggests that high stress levels and poor diet may increase your perception of the tinnitus noise and, at the same time, decrease your tolerance levels.
+The evidence clearly suggests that high-stress levels and poor diet may increase your perception of the tinnitus noise and, at the same time, decrease your tolerance levels.
 Maintain a healthy, active life along with your social and recreational activities–it can only strengthen your ability to deal with tinnitus.

 - Learn some relaxation techniques.

-- Use soothing sound to mask the noise.
+- Use soothing sounds to mask the noise.

 Playing gentle, soothing sounds diverts the brain’s attention from the irritating internal noise that can get you down.
 There are many ways to do this including specialized white noise machines, soft music, or simply the noise of a fan.